AgileVentures/sing_for_needs/README.md

 Now you are fully set up and can join us as a collaborator :smile:

+## Debugging on the shell

+- We have added the file `.iex.exs` for use to declare variables, aliases, imports and anything else just like you would do on an IEx, Elixir’s REPL or in a module.
+When you fire up your IEx, you’ll have access to whatever it is you declared in your .iex.exs, be it a variable, alias or import.
+Please include the names of the modules you want to debug with on the shell here for faster debugging :) and ensure you leave it clean :)

 ## Docker Development Setup
 ### Prerequisite